jupyter/jupyterhub-2016-workshop/README.md

 This is our current agenda of lightning talks (only the first is a longer one by @minrk outlining the overall system design, so that all other speakers can skip that).
 All times Pacific:

-1. 9-9:30am.
+1. 9 - 9:30am.
 Min Ragan-Kelley (Simula & Jupyter Team).
 System architecture, options, main plugins, etc.
-1. 9:30-9:45.
+1. 9:30 - 9:45.
 Brian Granger (CalPoly and Jupyter Team).
 Installation and deployment using ansible.
-1. 9:45-10.
+1. 9:45 - 10.
 Jess Hamrick (UC Berkeley and Jupyter Team).
-1. 10-10:10.
+1. 10 - 10:10.
 Ryan Lovett (UC Berkeley).
-1. 10:10-10:20.
+1. 10:10 - 10:20.
 Shreyas Cholia (LBNL/NERSC).
 Driving Supercomputers with Jupyterhub - NERSC experiences on Cori.
-1. 10:20-10:30.
+1. 10:20 - 10:30.
 Andrea Zonca (UCSD/SDSC).
 Local deployments at UCSD/SDSC.
-1. **10:30-10:40.
+1. **10:30 - 10:40.
 Break**
-1. 10:40-10:50.
+1. 10:40 - 10:50.
 Michael Milligan (Minnesota Supercomputing Institute).
-1. 10:50:11.
+1. 10:50 - 11.
 Ian Allison, James Colliander and Michael Lamoureux (PIMS): JupyterHub using docker and flocker on an Openstack cluster via ansible + vagrant.
-1. Mike Polino & Alec Aivazis (DataScience, Inc).
+1. 11 - 11:10.
+Mike Polino & Alec Aivazis (DataScience, Inc).
 REST API content manager or transitioning a data science team from Jupyter to JupyterHub.
-1. Waiting response from speaker.
+1. 11:10 - 11:20.
+Jonathon Anderson (CU Boulder).
 1. Available open slot.
 1. 11:30-12.
 Open Q&A for questions from the audience.